cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 3. Save and generate your feed

 == Changelog ==
+= 1.23.0 - 20/07/2020 =
+* Tested for WooCommerce 4.3.
+* Made a few small code updates.
+* Updated the Google attributes to the latest specifications.
+* Fixed an issue where the shipping class of a product variation would not be placed in the feed.

 = 1.22.0 - 03/06/2020 =
 * Replace several deprecated functions.
 * Fixed an issue that prevented the lower buttons on the Edit Feed page to show up when making a new feed.